Alexsandra29/College-Retention/README.md

 # College-Student-Retention-Prediction
-#College Student Retention Prediction Web Application
+# College Student Retention Prediction Web Application

 This project aims to develop a web application that predicts college student retention based on various input features.

-Getting Started
+# Getting Started

+ These instructions will guide you in setting up the project

-Prerequisites
+# Prerequisites

 Python 3.9.7